-- Make a Spiced Apple drink – or even cider if you wish.
+- Make Mulled Apple juice – or even cider if you wish.

 - Go on a ghost walk – most towns and cities have organised Ghost Walks.
 You might discover things about where you live that you never even knew about.